psychopy/psychopy/docs/source/developers/pluginDevGuide.rst

         ...
     )

-That's it, just build a package and install it on all the systems affected by the bug.
+That's it, just build a distributable package and install it on all the systems affected by the bug.

 Applying patches
 ~~~~~~~~~~~~~~~~